michael2012z/BitBible/markdown/Etheridge/files/John.md

 52. The Jihudoyee contended one with another, saying, How can this his body give to us to eat?

-53. And Jeshu said to them, Amen, amen, I tell you, That unless you eat the bodyPhagreh. of the Son of man, and drink his blood, you have no life in yourselves.
+53. And Jeshu said to them, Amen, amen, I tell you, That unless you eat the body

 54. He who eateth of my body, and drinketh of my blood, hath the life which is eternal, and I will raise him at the last day.